Recruitment Marketing

 2. Generate interest in the brand: Once candidates are aware of a company, the focus is shifted to giving prospects the insights and information that will increase their interest in the organization.

-3. Nurture candidate decisions: At this point, candidates will be more curious about the company, so this is a critical stage of the recruitment marketing funnel.
-For example, many candidates will want information about an organization’s sustainability commitments, DEI initiatives, development and growth opportunities, and perks and benefits.
+3. Nurture candidate decisions: At this point, candidates are likely to be more curious about the company, so this is a critical stage of the recruitment marketing funnel.

 4. Encourage candidates to action: Once candidates have an awareness and interest in an organization, the focus shifts to driving candidates to action.
 Job hunting and applying for jobs are time-consuming, and making the process seamless and easy for candidates is key to encouraging them to proceed through the recruitment funnel.
 Removing unnecessary steps from the process, excluding excessive tests and questions, and simplifying the sharing of cover letters, job histories, and resumes will encourage follow-through.